-If you want to build a custom appender for command logging that will have access to log4j "LoggingEvents" to the "COMMAND\LOG" context, it will have a message that is an instance of org.teiid.logging.CommandLogMessage defined in the teiid-api-7.4.jar use these class in your development.
-The CommmdLogMessage include information about vdb, session, command-sql etc.
+If you want to build a custom appender for command logging that will have access to log4j "LoggingEvents" to the "COMMAND\LOG" context, the appender will receive a message that is an instance of org.teiid.logging.CommandLogMessage.
+The relevant Teiid classes are defined in the teiid-api-7.5.jar.
+The CommmdLogMessage includes information about vdb, session, command sql, etc. CommandLogMessages are logged at the DEBUG level.